Holmus/CapStat/SDD.md

 ###2 System design

 ####2.1 Overview
+The project uses the workflow known as Git Flow.
+In Git Flow, the latest working copy is always the last commit to the master branch.
+Continuous development is made on the develop branch.
+Developers check out feature branches from develop on which they work until a feature is done, and then merge back in to develop, using the --no-ff merge option to preserve information about where there have been feature branches.
+When a new release is about to be made, a release branch is checked out from develop.
+From this point on, any new work on develop will not be merged in to that release branch, but will have to wait until next release.
+The release branch is for additional documentation, tests and bugfixes.
+When a release is done, the branch is merged into master.
+Fast bugfixes may be made on hotfix branches, which can be made from anywhere.

 The application will use layered architecture, which is a modified version of MVC.

 The presentation layer will hold the GUI components, which are implemented with the JavaFX framework.
 The application layer will mainly modify and control the domain layer, the domain layer will model the core domain, and the more technical aspects which the domain layer needs will be handled by the infrastructure layer, which will also take care of event handling through an event bus.